 THE MARKET ENVIRONMENT

-During the quarter we initiated a new position in Samsung Electronics and eliminated Toyota Motor from the portfolio
+During the quarter we initiated a new position in Fresenius Medical Care.
+There were no final sales during the period.

 Past performance is no guarantee of future results.

 The S&P 500 Total Return Index is a float-adjusted, capitalization-weighted index of 500 U.S. large-capitalization stocks representing all major industries.
 It is a widely recognized index of broad, U.S. equity market performance.
 Returns reflect the reinvestment of dividends.
 This index is unmanaged and investors cannot invest directly in this index.